-1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
+- 1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized timeclock.
 This device may consist of an app that can be used on your phone, a biometric scanner in the school, or similar device.
 To ensure proper credit for clock hours, full-time students are required to clock in/out four times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
 Parttime students are required to clock in/out two times a day: when they arrive at school and when they leave at the end of the day.
 If a student fails to clock in or out for their schedule on the student time-clock, the student will not receive hours.
-If the student wishes to dispute any hours they feel

-- earned, the student must provide documentation to verify attendance on the missing time form.
+If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
 The documentation would include the student sign-in sheet, the specialty class attendance role, and/or the guest service summary. - 2.
 The school is open from 9:00 AM to 4:30 PM for 5-day students, and 5:00 PM to 10:00 PM for the night students. - 3.
 All courses require continuous attendance. - 4.
 The prescribed attendance schedule must be maintained each week. - 5.
 5-day full-time students may not Saturdays and 4-day night student may not miss Monday. - 6.
 Students must be on time, as tardiness inhibits the learning process.
 Students who are late for theory may enter the classroom and will not receive theory credit however they can "clock in".
 Students who are late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
 Students are never excused from mandatory theory classes to work in the clinic.
 Students that arrive later than 10:00 am for day school or 6:00 pm for night school will not be allowed to attend school the only exception that would allow school attendance is a Doctors note. - 7.
-During the enrollment agreement period, the student is allowed to miss 120 hours (cosmetology 1200 hour) and 130 hours (cosmetology 1300 hour) before having to pay extra instructional charges.
-If the student's training goes beyond the contracted ending date for course completion, the student will be charged an additional \$5.00 for each hour completed after the contract ending date.
-The student may use the 120 (cosmetology 1200 hour) or 130 (cosmetology 1300 hour) allowed absent hours for vacation, appointments, illness, etc.
+During the contracted enrollment period, the Student must maintain a 90% attendance average each month in order to complete the program by the expected/calculated completion date.
+The Student is allowed to miss 10% absent hours of their scheduled hours before having to pay extra instructional charges.
+The Student may use the